-6. Another feature which has been important for our work has been to relate it to work on women's empowerment at the operationa level as well as constantly take feedback from women's rights activists during the design and review phases.
+6. Another feature which has been important for our work has been to relate it to work on women's empowerment at the operational from women's rights activists during the design and review phases.
 This has enabled us not to lose sight of women's empowerment which continues to be pivotal to all actions towards gender equality.

-Over the years we have learnt that the way to achieve these results is not revolutionary and builds upon some of the earlier lessons that we all include in our development practice.
-These include mobilisation, consciousness raising as A key component is deep personal conviction among those who are part of action but a part of their own belief system.
-Afterall 'personal is political' has been one of the first lessons in the field of gender equality and women's rights and it remains relevant for this work with men as well.
+way to achieve these results is not revolutionary and builds upon some of the earlier lessons that we all include in our development practice.
+These include mobilisation, consciousness raising as A key component is deep personal conviction among those who are part of Afterall 'personal is political' has been one of the first lessons in the field of gender equality and women's rights and it remains relevant for this work with men as well.
 Today the need to engage men and boys within the work towards gender equality has been acknowledged and I hope the lessons that we have learnt from our work can also help others to close the loop.